Roger Bresnahan

 Known for his fiery nature, Roger Bresnahan was one of the top catchers in baseball in the first decade of the 1900s and a key member of the New York Giants club that won the 1905 World Series.

 Midway through the 1902 campaign, Bresnahan, pitcher Joe McGinnity, and manager John McGraw jumped from the Orioles to the New York Giants of the National League, the club with which he would have his greatest seasons.
 He hit .350 and stole 34 bases with the team in 1903 and was a member of the 1905 world champs.
 In the 1905 World Series, he caught a record four shutouts (three by Christy Mathewson) while batting .313.
+At first, he played all over the field for the Giants as Frank Bowerman was the starting catcher, but he eventually displaced him.

 [edit] Miscellany

 In 1901, Bresnahan lost a game as a pitcher.
-He was the last bona fide catcher to lose a game until Jamie Burke in 2008.
+He was the last bonafide catcher to lose a game until Jamie Burke in 2008.

 [edit] Notable Achievements